 By TOM WITHERS AP Sports Writer

-In the opener, Ramírez connected off Ariel Jurado (6-7), who had blanked the Indians on two singles before allowing the third baseman’s 15th homer.
+Ramírez connected on a 2-0 pitch from Ariel Jurado (6-7), who had blanked the Indians on two singles before allowing the third baseman’s 15th homer.

 Nick Goody (3-0) replaced rookie starter Zach Plesac in the seventh and pitched two scoreless innings.
 All-Star closer Brad Hand struck out the side in the ninth for his 28th save.

-The Indians have 12 shutouts, tied with the Los Angeles Dodgers for the most in the majors.
+The Indians have 12 shutouts, tying the Los Angeles Dodgers for the most in the majors.

-Rangers: RHP Shawn Kelley (sore biceps) was activated from the 10-day injured list and was brought in during the eighth inning of the second game.
+Rangers: RHP Shawn Kelley (sore biceps) was activated from the 10-day injured list.
+He had been sidelined since July 21.

 Indians: Francona said the plan is for RHP Corey Kluber to throw “50-ish” pitches in his rehab start Thursday for Triple-A Columbus, a significant step for the two-time Cy Young winner in his recovery from a broken right arm.
 Francona added that Kluber, who was struck by a line drive on May 1, is cleared to throw his full array of pitches.